-Once you try this recipe, you’ll never buy canned chili again.
+Once you try this chili sauce recipe, you’ll never buy canned chili again.

 My husband loves his hot dogs served Carolina style — with chili, slaw and onions.

-So, whenever I make this hot dog chili recipe, I cook a big batch and freeze the leftovers in individual dinner-sized portions.
-We freeze the leftover homemade hot dog chili flat in quart-size bags for easy storage and thawing.
+Yes, you can!
+Whenever I make this hot dog chili recipe, I cook a big batch and freeze the leftovers in individual dinner-sized portions.
+We freeze the leftover homemade hot dog chili sauce flat in quart-size bags for easy storage and thawing.

 In some parts of America, people refer to chili as hot dog sauce.
 That’s due to the texture, which is much finer than the meat-and-beans style chili, which is great from a bowl on a cold day.
-This chili is a condiment, like ketchup or mustard, that you spread on top of your hot dogs.
+This chili sauce is a condiment, like ketchup or mustard, that you spread on top of your hot dogs.
 So, you don’t want the beef chunky your hot dog sauce.
 This is also why most hot dog chili sauce recipes will not have beans.

 The best way to accomplish this is by adding water to the ground beef before you cook it.